Admittance & Retention Information:

 - It's required for all ATS to receive the hepatitis-B vaccine (available at the Hammond Health Center at student's expense, if needed) before beginning clinical experiences in the fall semester, sophomore year.
 If a student declines, a signed waiver should be on file with the Program Director.

-- Documentation of completion of a physical examination, including immunization records by an MD that verifies the physical abilities to carry out the duties of an athletic training student, within 1 calendar year of the application.
-Athletic PPEs from IC can fulfill this requirement.
+- Signed and submitted documentation of a physical examination, including updated immunization records by an MD that verifies the physical abilities to carry out the duties of an athletic training student (see Technical Standards), within 1 calendar year of the application.
+Athletic PPEs from IC can fulfill this requirement and sophomores are required to submit documentation for this requirement at the beginning of the sophomore year

-- Signed Technical Standards, HIPPA/FERPA & Infectious Disease Policy forms
+- Signed Technical Standards, OSHA/BBP, HIPPA/FERPA & Infectious Disease Policy forms

 NOTE - You need only attend those practices assigned to you; accumulating additional hours above 60 will not overshadow other deficiencies in your application.